-If they will be working off hours, remember to double check to make sure the badge (M-Card) for a new staffer is programed to allow them in the lab building after hours.
+If they will be working off hours, remember to double-check to make sure the badge (M-Card) for a new staffer is programmed to allow them in the lab building after hours.
 There are various locations in buildings on campus where you can replace or renew your badge, and remember that your team member must have an ID Request and Change Form signed by a supervisor.

 In addition to your level 1 (kerberos) and level 2 passwords, many tools such as M-Pathways require "two-factor authentication" which is provided using Duo.

 M-Pathways is the overarching web tool that encompasses both the HR Management System and the Financials for managers.
 The HR tool hosts dashboards, employee pay rates and hours, vacation, leave, etc.